-Vision | - Core Belief: I believe that reliability is the most fundamental feature of any product.
+Vision | - I believe reliability is the most important part of any product.

 |

-Career Goal | - OSS Ambition: My career goal is to relocate to the US, become deeply involved in the OSS community, and contribute to the creation of new technologies.
+Career Goal | - My career goal is to move to the US, join the OSS community deeply, and lead developing wonderful technologies and products in startup markets.

 |

-Introduction | - Current Role: I am a Software Engineer with over 7 years of experience in site reliability and backend development.
+Introduction | - I am a Software Engineer with 7 years of experience specializing in reliability engineering.

 |